-Child Care Program Development Certificate (WI – Program Development Credential)
+Early Care and Education – Programming Certificate (WI – Program Development Credential)

 Program development and implementation are critical in creating high-quality learning environments where teachers and children thrive.
-The Child Care Program Development Certificate deepens understanding of intentional teaching and the integration of the teaching cycle components.
+The Early Care and Education – Programming Certificate deepens understanding of intentional teaching and the integration of the teaching cycle components.
 The courses explore a wide range of subjects including observation and assessment, brain development, the environment as the third teacher, play theory and self-reflection.
 It is designed for lead teachers, family providers, program directors and curriculum specialists who grow the capacity of other teachers through mentoring and coaching.
-The certificate complements both the Early Childhood Leadership and Child Care Administration Certificates.
+The certificate complements both the Early Care and Education – Leadership and Administration Certificates.

 - Explore intentional teaching using the WI Model Early Learning Standards as a framework